Are you suffering from bloating and painful gas after hysterectomy?

 - Sucking hard sweets.

-- Inflammation with tissue injury (especially with abdominal hysterectomy);
+- Inflammation and swelling with tissue injury (especially with abdominal hysterectomy);

 - General anaesthetic;